Kylejj1996/KeyboardVaultApp/README.md

 - **Disk Space:** 850MB – 2GB

 ### 📦 Installation
-1. Download the project from GitHub or as a ZIP file
+1. Download the Keyboard Vault Setup Wizard from GitHub or as a ZIP file
 2. Run the setup installer (admin rights required)
 3. Launch from desktop shortcut or Start Menu
 4. Log in as a **Manager** or create a **Customer** account